-In this paper, we have considered the important problem of mapping structured workflow applications onto computational platforms.
+In this paper, we have considered the important problem of mapping structured work-flow applications onto computational platforms.
 Our main focus was to study the complexity of the most tractable instances, in order to give an insight of the combinatorial nature of the problem.
 We have concentrated on simple application schemes, namely pipeline and fork computations, and studied the mapping of such computation patterns on Homogeneous and Heterogeneous platforms with no communication costs.
 We considered the two major objective functions, minimizing the latency and minimizing the period, and also studied bi-criteria optimization problems.
-Already, several instances of the problem are shown to be NP-complete, while others can be solved with complex polynomial algorithms, mixing binary search and dynamic programming techniques.
+Several instances of the problem have been shown NP-complete, while others can be solved with complex polynomial algorithms, mixing binary search and dynamic programming techniques.